ocupop/refed-website/src/_states/west-virginia.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
-    summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
+    overview: West Virginia allows the feeding of animal-derived and vegetable waste to swine provided that it has been properly heat-treated and fed by a licensed facility.
+Individuals may feed household garbage to their own swine without heat-treating it and without a permit.
+    summary:
     link_url:
     legislation:
-      - title: 'CAL.
-FOOD & AGRIC.
-CODE §§ 32, 10901–90, 34006 (2015)'
+      - title: W. Va.
+Code R. §§ 19-9A-1–8 (2015)
-        animals_covered: Farm animals; swine
+        animals_covered: Swine
-        definition_of_garbage: 'Any waste which consists in whole or in part of any animal waste that results from the handling, preparing, cooking, and consuming of food, including the o al from any animal carcass or from any part of an animal carcass.
-It does not, however, include such waste from ordinary household operations that is fed directly to swine on the premises. § 10901 (2015).'
+        definition_of_garbage: 'Putrescible animal and vegetable wastes resulting from the handling, preparation, cooking, and consumption of foods including animal carcasses or parts thereof. § 19-9A-1 (2015).'
-        prohibitions: 'No feeding untreated garbage to swine or unpasteurized milk to farm animals.
-Exception for ndividuals feeding household garbage. §§ 10901–90, 34006 (2015).'
+        prohibitions: No feeding untreated garbage to swine.
+Exception for individual feeding household garbage. § 19-9A-2 (2015).
-        licensure_requirements: An individual or facility must obtain an annual license from the state before feeding garbage to swine. § 10981 (2015).
+        licensure_requirements: No individual or facility may feed garbage to swine without first obtaining an annual license from the state. § 19-9A-2 (2015).
-        treatment_requirements: All garbage must be heated to at least 212 degrees Fahrenheit or boiling point for at least 30 minutes or else treated in some other manner approved by the state. § 10952 (2015).
+        treatment_requirements: All garbage fed to swine must be thoroughly heated to 212 degrees Fahrenheit for at least 30 minutes or else treated in some other manner approved by the commissioner. § 19-9A-5 (2015).
-        enforcement: 'The state may inspect any premises where garbage is fed to swine and may order a facility to cease garbage-feeding operations. § 10922 (2015).
-The state may inspect records pertaining to garbage-feeding operations. § 10923 (2015).
-The state may refuse to issue, revoke, or suspend the license of an individual or facility that violates the garbage-feeding rule. § 10987 (2015).'
+        enforcement: >-
+          The commissioner enforces the garbage-feeding rule. § 19-9A-7 (2015).

+          The commissioner may revoke or refuse to issue a permit to any individual or facility that has violated the garbage-feeding rule.
+          § 19-9A-4 (2015).

+          Any authorized representative of the commissioner has the power to investigate private or public property on which garbage is being heat-treated to be fed to swine.
+The commissioner also may require garbage heat-treating facilities to maintain records, to allow the commissioner to inspect such records, and to submit copies of such records to the commissioner upon request. § 19-9A-6 (2015).

+          Any individual or facility that violates the garbage-feeding rule is guilty of a misdemeanor and may be punished by a fine of $25-$300.
+The individual or facility also may be enjoined from continuing the violation.
+Each day upon which the violation occurs counts as a separate offense. § 19-9A-8 (2015).
-        relevant_state_regulatory_body: 'California Department of Food and Agriculture (§ 32 (2015)), www.cdfa.ca.gov/.'
+        relevant_state_regulatory_body: 'West Virginia Department of Agriculture (§ 19-9A-7 (2015)), <a href="http://www.agriculture.wv.gov/Pages/default.aspx">http://www.agriculture.wv.gov/Pages/default.aspx</a>.'
   organics_recycling_mandates:
     overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'
     summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'